mas-bandwidth/reliable/README.md

 reliable_endpoint_send_packet( endpoint, packet, sizeof( packet ) );
 ```

-And for each packet received that belongs to an endpoint, call:
+And for each packet you receive from your socket, call this on the corresponding endpoint:

 ```c
 reliable_endpoint_receive_packet( endpoint, packet_data, packet_bytes );
 ```

-Now the process packet will be called for each packete received by the endpoint, and you can get acks for sent packets through an endpoint like this:
+Now the process packet will be called for each packet received by the endpoint, and you can get acks for any packets sent through an endpoint like this:

 ```c
 int num_acks;